jxnblk/blog/src/pages/interoperability.md

 It's completely decoupled from Styled Components, Emotion, and even React itself.
 I don't know of anyone who is doing this, but it *could be* used to generate functional CSS utilitiies a la Tachyons if you were so inclined.

-For the most part, Styled System uses CSS property names as React component props, which is something that other libraries do as well, and doesn't require much additional learning if you already know some CSS.
+For the most part, Styled System uses CSS property names as React component props, which is something that other libraries do as well and doesn't require much additional learning if you already know some CSS.
 I think this is great.
 And some libraries have re-implemented the core of Styled System for various reasons, which is fine.